Teachers

 Anne is a yoga teacher and a lifelong student of yoga, meditation and science based movement practices.
 Her classes emphasize how poses feel in the body while integrating novel movements that challenge the body and mind.
 At the heart of her teaching is a passion to celebrate and honour all bodies and individual abilities.
 Anne took her first yoga class in 2003 and her yoga journey led her to complete her 200-hour yoga teacher training through Kula Yoga Studio in 2018.
 She has since completed a certification in Inclusive, Trauma-Informed & Anti-Oppressive yoga teacher training, over 50-hours of yin yoga teacher training and a 20-hour children’s yoga teacher training.
 Anne is also a certified pain-science informed yoga teacher and a Functional Range Conditioning Mobility Specialist (FRC®ms).
 Learn more about Anne here.

-Tarik El Assal (he/his)
+Tarik El Assal (he/him)

-Tarik is a yoga instructor (RYT®200) from Morocco who began practicing yoga in Sept 2013 and started teaching classes 6 years later immediately after completing his 200hr intensive teacher training in Mallorca, Spain with Green Yoga International.
+Tarik is a yoga instructor (RYT®200) from Morocco who began practicing yoga in September 2013 and started teaching classes 6 years later immediately after completing his 200hr intensive teacher training in Mallorca, Spain with Green Yoga International.

 Tarik empowers his students a yoga practice that helps them gain awareness the body and its sensations, reinforce the body-mind connection and grow physically and mentally.
 His classes are rather “spicy” yet safe and inclusive of beginners and intermediate students with pose modifications.
 In his thematic yoga classes, Tarik incorporates breathwork, meditation, asana, alignment, yoga philosophy and science to make the class a holistic experience where students learn more about themselves.
 He enjoys leading classes that blend the vigorous style of Vinyasa/Power yoga with Yin yoga, the fountain of youth.